bartvanbenthem/aks-contacts/README.md

 # Description
 Display all the contacts per namespace or hostname on an RBAC enabled Azure Kubernetes cluster.
+The Azure graph API is used directly to query Azure contacts (no Azure Go SDK is used)

 ## prerequisites
 Install azure cli: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest